 Marine.
 In April, 2013 we announced that we had secured, in conjunction with our subsidiary, Miljøbil Grenland AS (Miljøbil) in Norway, an order for a large Lithium Ion battery system for the "Hisarøy" Electric Ferry.
-The Ferry began sailing in September 2013, using Electrovaya's battery solution and now operates as part of the county road between Mjånes and Hisarøy in Gulen municipality in Norway.
+The Ferry began sailing in September

+2013, using Electrovaya's battery solution and now operates as part of the county road between Mjånes and Hisarøy in Gulen municipality in Norway.
 This is a newly established car ferry route that will connect Hisarøy with the rest of Gulen municipality.
 The battery electric cable Ferry is the first in Scandinavia.
-In April 2014, we announced that the KF Hisarøy electric cable ferry has now been sailing between Mjånes and Hisarøy in Norway daily for six months, with flawless operation over the wintery seas in Norway.
+The KF Hisarøy electric cable ferry has now been sailing between Mjånes and Hisarøy in Norway daily for eleven months, with flawless operation.
 The ferry's new propulsion power system consists of a complete rechargeable battery system from Electrovaya in cooperation with Solund Verft, HAFS Elektro & Rør AS and Electrovaya's subsidiary Miljobil Grenland AS in Norway.